josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/🧬_Structural_Mapping/🧮_dewey_decimal_and_the_ethics_of_order.md

 ---

 ## 🏮 Footer
-*Dewey Decimal & The Ethics of Order* is a living node of the Polaris Protocol.
+*🧮 Dewey Decimal & The Ethics of Order* is a living node of the Polaris Protocol.
 It documents how moral ideology hardened into metadata — showing that every digital taxonomy still carries the fingerprints of its first classifier.

-_Last updated: 2025-10-16_
+_Last updated: 2025-12-19_